 Your Beliefs Are Stronger Than Your Genes

 It’s not too late to change your beliefs and change your health for the better.
-Here are my tips for empowering yourself toward vibrant health despite your genes:
+Here are 4 tips for empowering yourself toward vibrant health despite your genes:

 1. Take notice of how you talk about your health.
 Your words become your destiny.
 The words you speak go into your own ears.
 They literally land in your body, and your cells respond.
 Instead of speaking about any dis-ease or dis-ability, speak positively about what you can do and how you are supporting yourself, and you will become as healthy as your words.

 2. Acknowledge what diseases run in your family.
 It’s important to be able to fill out your family history for your medical provider.
 But don’t allow this information to take up too much space in your brain.
 And don’t speak as though it is inevitable that you will end up like a family member who has a particular disease.